JBA-Khalifa/setheum-archived/README.md

-# Setheum Substrate Chain
+# Setheum Substrate Chain [Archived]
+**The main/active repo is [Setheum](https://github.com/Setheum-Labs/setheum)**

 The Setheum Node Implementation Build With Substrate, ready for hacking.
-This node includes:

-**Testnet coming soon!**
+This node is archived and discontinued **Testnet coming soon!**

 ## Build